Gunla Bajan

 Gunlā Bājan (गुंला बाजं) is Buddhist devotional music played by the Newars of Nepal.
 "Gunla" is the name of the tenth month in the Nepal Sambat calendar, which corresponds to August in the Gregorian calendar and "bajan" means "music" and "music playing group".

 Gunla is a sacred month for the Newar Buddhist community when they recite the Buddhist scriptures and visit places of worship playing devotional music.
-The practice of observing the sacred month is descended from the rains retreat dating from the Buddha's time when monks are to stay in one place and taught the Dhamma to the locals during this period.
+The practice of observing the sacred month is descended from the rains retreat dating from the Buddha's time when monks were to stay in one place and teach the Dhamma to the locals during this period.

 Performances

 Societies based on locality or caste, in which membership is hereditary, organize Gunla Bajan performances.
 These groups follow an annual calendar of public performances.
 They also conduct music lessons and hold religious festivals, hymn singing sessions and feasts.

 The most important activity of the year is making daily pilgrimages during Gunla to Swayambhu and other Buddhist sites playing Gunla music.
 The main days during the holy month are Bahidyah Swahwanegu (बहीद्यः स्वःवनेगु), when devotees playing Gunla music visit sacred courtyards to view the images of Bahidyah (Dipankara Buddha) and paubha paintings put on display for the festival; and Nisala Chhawanegu (निसला छा:वनेगु), when offerings are made to Swayambhu and concerts are held at one's neighborhoods.
 Gunla musical bands also lead processions during New Year's Day of Nepal Sambat.